 1) Turkey Hummus Wrap

-Start with a whole-wheat tortilla, pile in 4–6 oz sliced turkey, and spread a thick layer of hummus for flavor.
-A small cup of cooked edamame conveniently boosts the protein content to 30g without having to make the wrap enormous.
+Place 4 to 6 slices of turkey on a whole wheat tortilla.
+Spread a thick layer of hummus for flavor.
+A small addition of cooked edamame provides 30g of protein without having to make the wrap huge.

-It is important to keep the greens dry so the wrap does not become soggy by lunchtime.
-A little bit of mustard or pickled onions can add some kick without much work.
+Be sure to keep the greens dry, otherwise the wrap will be soggy by lunchtime.
+A very small portion of mustard or pickled onions can add some kick without effort.

 2) Chicken Quesadillas

-Some days you want zero assembly, and this is built for that.
-You can grab a portion of jerky and a few ounces of cheese to reach 30g fast.
-Include fruit or chopped vegetables so it feels like a proper lunch rather than just a collection of snacks.
-You can increase the protein content even more by adding a single-serve Greek yogurt.
-Since sodium levels differ between brands, check the labels on the jerky.
+Some days you want zero assembly.
+This product is designed for that very purpose!
+You can take a piece of jerky and a few ounces of cheese to reach 30g fast.
+Add some fruit or chopped vegetables to your meal, so it doesn’t feel like just a bunch of snacks.
+You can further increase the protein content by adding a single serving of Greek yogurt.
+Since jerky brands differ in terms of sodium levels, check the nutrition label.

 4) Tuna Bean Salad